joshbegley/nyt-latest/README.md

 `The I.M.F. lowered its growth outlook for 2023 and suggested interest rate hikes could spur a harsh global recession.`\
 https://nytimes.com/2022/10/11/business/imf-world-economy-forecast.html?searchResultPosition=9

-**The Hard-Luck Raiders Come Close and Fail — Again**\
+**The Hard-Luck Raiders Come Close and Fail.
+Again.**\
 `Rewarded for boldness earlier in the game, Las Vegas tried for a go-ahead 2-point conversion rather than a tie.
-The attempt failed and the team fell to 1-4.`\
+The attempt failed, and the team fell to 1-4.`\
 https://nytimes.com/2022/10/11/sports/football/las-vegas-raiders-kansas-city.html?searchResultPosition=10